 The Red Seal program provides an interprovincial endorsement of excellence in the skilled trades.
 A Red Seal Endorsement (RSE) is a stamp of approval on the competence of a tradesperson and is recognized by employers across Canada, without further examination.
 Skilled tradespersons obtain an RSE on their provincial trades certificates by successfully completing an interprovincial Red Seal examination.

-* All fees listed are subject to change without notice.
-Should fees increase, students are required to pay the increased rates.
+* All tuition amounts listed are subject to change without notice.
+Should tuition amounts increase, students are required to pay the increased rates.
+Additional fees may apply.

-Fees listed are for domestic fee payers.
-Tuition fees for international students will vary.
+Tuition amounts listed are for domestic fee payers.
+Tuition for international students will vary.

 † Source: 2016 Job Bank Wage Report